vuex-orm/vuex-orm/docs/advanced/interact-with-store-from-model.md

-# Advanced: Interact With Store From Model
+# Interact With Store From Model

 Alternative for calling store methods directly, you may access store instance from a model as well to dispatch actions or call getters.